Aldo Starker Leopold Wild Trout Award

 1984 Nonprofessional: Marty Seldon

-Marty Seldon served in the U.S. Army of Occupation in Germany just after WW-II, graduated from Columbia University in 1952, and holds one patent.
-He and his wife Rita live in Sunnyvale, California and have two children and three grandchildren in San Francisco and Eugene, Oregon.
+Marty Seldon served in the U.S. Army of Occupation in Germany just after WWII, graduated from Columbia University in 1952, and holds one patent.
+He and his wife Rita lived in Sunnyvale, California and have two children and three grandchildren in San Francisco and Eugene, Oregon.